-Legassick then settled in London, working as a visual effects artist in the film industry in London, where he worked under leading directors such as Oliver Stone, Ridley Scott, Wolfgang Petersen and Tim Burton.
-During this time he acquired advanced skills in compositing (the combining of visual elements from separate sources into single images) and digital matte painting (a painted representation of a landscape, set, or distant location that allows filmmakers to create the illusion of an environment that is non-existent in real life).
+Legassick then settled in London, working as a visual effects artist under directors such as Oliver Stone, Ridley Scott, Wolfgang Petersen and Tim Burton.
+During this time he acquired advanced skills in compositing (the combining of visual elements from separate sources into single images) and digital matte painting (a painted representation of a landscape, set, or distant location that allows filmmakers to create the illusion of an environment that is nonexistent in real life).